dabasler/fluxdatalink/README.md

 * SparkFun Electronics PRT-00449 RS232 SHIFTER
 * BME280 Breakout board.
 (T/RH/P sensor)

+To use the display of the Wemos ESP32 OLED Module, the [ESP8266_and_ESP32_Oled_Driver_for_SSD1306_display](https://github.com/ThingPulse/esp8266-oled-ssd1306) library needs to be present.
-If the display is not neeeded, a Wemos ESP32 without OLED will work fine (an option to disable display is provided in code)
+If the display is not neeeded, a Wemos ESP32 without OLED will work fine (an option to disable display is provided in code).

 ```
 ESP32 OLED PINOUT: